soyuka/dpicker/docs/README.md

 })
 ```

-More options are available, for a complete list [check the documentation](https://soyuka.github.io/dpicker/DPicker.html#demo).
+More options are available, for a complete list [check the api documentation](_api#dpickerelement-options).

 Change values during the date picker life cycle: